shaadow09/GQA-OOD/README.md

 GQA-OOD evaluation data are provided in data/.
 You will find three files for each split (validation and testdev).
 These files conrrepond to the "all", "head" and "tail" question-anwsers required to compute "acc-all", "acc-head" and "acc-tail".

 The evaluation data files respect the GQA annotation format.
-Therefore, you can directly use the GQA evaluation script provided at https://cs.stanford.edu/people/dorarad/gqa/evaluate.html (by replacing GQA's evaluation datafile by the GQA-OOD ones).
+Therefore, you can directly use the GQA evaluation script provided at https://cs.stanford.edu/people/dorarad/gqa/evaluate.html (by replacing GQA's evaluation datafiles by the GQA-OOD ones).

 ## Benchmark